amangelbhullar/Machine-learning-Data_Cleaning_Tools-supervised-learning/README.md

 # Machine-learning-supervised-learning - python
-# Object- Predicting customer purchase for a product based on salary, region(country), income
+#Objective- Predicting customer purchase for a product based on salary, region(country), income
 # Data preprocessing
 # import liberaries and dataset
 import numpy as np